 - Double layer.
 The board is reinforced by an extra layer of fibre-reinforced PVC laminate.
 A little heavier than single layer, but much stiffer and much more durable.

-- MSL Fusion.
+- Prelaminated Dropstitch.
 The best available.
 More fibres, less PVC and less glue than the double layer construction.
 This makes the boards lighter and stiffer.
 All Unifiber boards are constructed with MSL Fusion.

 Some brands add stringers with Kevlar or Dyneema fibers to make the boards even stiffer.
 But this also makes the boards very expensive.